vidardb/pgrocks-fdw/docker-image/README.md

     After executing the previous command, it will build docker image with the default image repository and name: `vidardb/postgresql:rocksdb-6.2.4`.

-    But you can also specify your own build parameters:
+    One can also specify the build parameters:

     ```sh
     REGISTRY=<YOUR REGISTRY ADDRESS> IMAGE=<YOUR IMAGE NAME> TAG=<YOUR IMAGE TAG> make docker-image